-Vietnam is a pilot country for Delivering as One approach and is currently implementing the One Plan II (2006-2010 with the extension year of 2011).
-The new cycle will start from 2012 and the development of One Plan 2012-2016 went through a long consultative process in a tripartite manner with Government and Development partners.
-The One Plan 2012-2016 is expected to be signed soon in early 2012 and under One Plan 2012-2016, there will be three Focus Areas and 12 Outcomes.
+Vietnam is a pilot country for Delivering as One approach and has entered the new programme cycle of 2012-2016.
+The One Plan 2012-2016, which was developed through a long consultative process in a tripartite manner with Government and Development partners was signed with the Government in March 2012 and accordingly be implemented by UN agencies.
+Under the One Plan 2012-2016, there will be three Focus Areas and 12 Outcomes.